 The high accuracy of optical sensors make it easy to measure precisely how many people are in a small space like an individual conference room or office.
 Measuring the occupancy of small spaces with low occupancy rates is not a good use case for Wi-Fi sensors, but is a good use case for optical sensors.

-Privacy: The only data uploaded from an optical sensors are numeric counts and aggregate.
+The only data uploaded from an optical sensors are numeric counts and aggregate.
 No personally identifiable information is ever captured or uploaded to cloud servers, or even stored at the camera.
 Images are processed at the sensor and then discarded.

-Low bandwidth: Optical sensors put exceptionally low load on internet connectivity, uploading less than 1 MB/hour per sensor, sending compressed data over an encrypted channel.
+Optical sensors put exceptionally low load on internet connectivity, uploading less than 1 MB/hour per sensor, sending compressed data over an encrypted channel.
 These low data rates make cellular backhaul efficient and affordable.

-The sensors use Google “Coral” boards that feature Google Tensor Processing Units (TPUs), designed expressly to execute neural network models “at the edge”.
+Our optical sensors use Google “Coral” boards that feature Google Tensor Processing Units (TPUs), designed expressly to execute neural network models “at the edge”.
 The boards are low power and do not require heatsinks with fans.

 All sensors can be powered by a micro-USB connection (5V at 600mA).
 Some sensors are powered by power-over-ethernet (PoE) connections.
 PoE is an attractive solution for power delivery for low-power devices like our sensors because running ethernet cables (cat-5, cat-5e, or cat-6) is generally far less expensive than running line-voltage wires (120v or 240v) with their attendant safety requirements (e.g. conduit).